Find A Sexual Abuse Therapist

 What you share with a therapist during sessions is typically personal information.
 Mandatory reporting laws were established to protect people who cannot protect themselves (such as children or elderly people) or individuals in imminent danger.
 Reporting laws vary by state, and if you have any concerns about sensitive information, consider asking your therapist about it directly.

-What is the end goal of counseling?
+What is the end goal of therapy?

 Some of the primary goals of therapy include: